sgpacheco5/sgpacheco5/README.md

-## Hey, I'm Sydney ✨
+## Hey, I'm Sydney 🐱‍🐉

 📚 Pursuing a B.S. in Computer Science at Rutgers University - New Brunswick<br/>
-💻 I love to explore data and create applications with it<br/>
-🌱 I'm currently trying to learn how to build multi-agent systems<br/>
+🌱 I'm currently trying to learn how to build multi-agent systems (emphasis on trying)<br/>
 📫 Connect with me: https://www.linkedin.com/in/sydneypacheco/<br/>